MicrosoftDocs/machine-learning-server-docs/microsoft-r/install-rclient-windows.md

 [Microsoft R Getting Started Guide](microsoft-r-getting-started.md) and the [RevoScaleR Getting Started Guide](scaler-getting-started.md).
 These provide tutorial introductions to working with Microsoft R Client.

-The RevoIOQ package provides a set of tests to verify correct installation and operation of R Client.
-To run these tests, run the following commands from your R prompt:

-	library(RevoIOQ)
-	RevoIOQ()

-A fresh install of Microsoft R Client should yield an error-free and failure-free report in your Web browser, though there may be some _Deactivated Tests_.

 ## Sample Data